john-science/python_for_scientists/classes/19_cython/lecture_19_cython.md

 # Cython

 Writing code in Python is fast.
-But the code you write isn't as fast as, say, C code.
+But running Python code isn't as fast as, say, C code.
 Wouldn't it be nice if Python were faster?
 Enter Cython.
-Cython allows you to easily wrap C and C++ code in Python.
-It also allows you to use C-like static typing syntax directly in your Python code.
-Cython also provides parallel processing options that are not available in normal Python code.

 Cython is two things:

 * a way to add C-like types to Python code, to improve performance
 * a way to compile Cython code to C, so it can be compiled as an extension module

+Cython also provides parallel processing options that are not available in normal Python code.

 ## Installation